Can you practice without a DEA license? | DEA Registration

 - The sale of a controlled substance: Doctors and/or APPs have access to controlled substances and if they begin to sell them (also known as drug dealing), they are in for some harsh penalties.
 The same would apply to a pharmacy distributing drugs to those who don’t have legal prescriptions.

 - Diversion of legal drugs to an illegal market: Pharmacists, physicians, NPs, dental providers and other practicing providers who supply controlled substances to those who don’t need them for medical reasons face stiff penalties.

 - Falsification of prescriptions: This can come under the heading of diverting prescription medications and is a crime for a physician or any medical personnel.

 If you or your health care practice or business is being investigated by the DEA, it is a wise idea to hire an attorney to help you.
 If you are being denied a DEA number or license, a DEA License Denial Lawyer can help you gain your license.
-DEA registration is so important to physicians and nurses that it is almost mandatory to get help if your registration is threatened.
+DEA registration is so important to physicians and advanced practice providers that it is almost mandatory to get help if your registration is threatened.
 One must take precautions to maintain their license, practicing their specialties, and thus their career.
-A properly educated attorney has the resources, information, and care to ensure you are protected.
+Chelle Law has properly educated attorneys with the resources, information, and care to ensure you are protected.